 Learn More: The Great Climate Opportunity

 Satellites orbit hundreds or even thousands of kilometres above us and we often do not realize the critical role these systems play in our modern society.
-Every day, satellites are meeting the needs of users around the world, not only helping to keep our lives in order but to bring prosperity.
-As new technology advances, the importance of satellites in our everyday lives will only increase.
-New markets will emerge along with new opportunities to push the boundaries of what space technology currently offers to us in our daily lives.
+Every day, satellite technologies are meeting the needs of users around the world, not only helping to keep our lives in order but bringing prosperity.
+As new technology advances, the importance of, and future uses of, satellites in our everyday lives will only increase.
+New markets will emerge along with new opportunities to push the boundaries of what space and satellite technology currently offers to us in our daily lives.